revdotcom/reverb/diarization/README.md

 The output format is a standard RTTM stored in the output directory with `basename.rttm` format.

 You can run diarization on a single audio file (or list of audio files) using the `infer_pyannote3.0.py` script.
-Same approach can be used for Docker.
+The same approach can be used for Docker.
 ```bash
 python infer_pyannote3.0.py /path/to/audios --out-dir /path/to/outdir
 ```
-You can specify the model you want to run via `--lstm-model` argument - `Revai/fico` or `Revai/babis`
+You can specify the model you want to run via the `--lstm-model` argument - `Revai/fico` or `Revai/babis`

 ### Assigning words to speakers
-It is possible to assign words to speakers if ASR was previously ran.
+It is possible to assign words to speakers if ASR was previously run.
-Script `assign_words2speaker.py` takes a diarization segmentation and ASR transcription in CTM format to output speaker assignment to tokens (words).
+The script `assign_words2speaker.py` takes a diarization segmentation and ASR transcription in CTM format to output speaker assignment to tokens (words).
 ```bash
 python assign_words2speaker.py speaker_segments.rttm words.ctm transcript.rttm
 ```
 The output format used is a slightly modified RTTM.
-Besides speaker value, start and duration we store token value and token confidence in RTTM itself.
+Besides speaker value, start and duration, we store token value and token confidence in the RTTM itself.
-We used `Orthography Field` (6th column) to store token and `Confidence Score` (9th column) to store token confidence.
+We used `Orthography Field` (6th column) to store token value and `Confidence Score` (9th column) to store token confidence.

 ### Running training script
 We do provide the training script that was used to fine-tune original pyannote3.0 model.
-Training script is ran as follows:
+The training script is run as follows:
 ```bash
 python train_pyannote3.0.py --database data/database.yaml
 ```
-`--database` parameter points to yaml database file, we provide an example file that is easy to use.
-You need to specify .uri, .uem and .rttm files, for more detailed description please refer to pyannote documentation.
+The `--database` parameter points to yaml database file; we provide an example file that is easy to use.
+You need to specify .uri, .uem and .rttm files; for a more detailed description please refer to pyannote documentation.